ego-lay-atman-bay/mmo-platformer-leaderboard/python/README.md

 datetime
 ```

-and for the `mmo generator.py` file, you need the
+and for the `mmo generator.py` file, you need this module
 ```
 tkinter
 ```
-module

 To import the post, you can either paste into the function itself, or load a file (which I recommend)